DaveBackus/Data_Bootcamp_Book/pandas-input.md

 In this dataset, each column is a variable and each row is an observation.
 But if we were to plot one of the variables, it wouldn't make much sense.
 The observations string together countries, one after the other.
 What we'd like to do is compare countries, which this isn't set up to do -- yet.

+**Exercise.** Download the spreadsheet and open it in Excel.
+What does it look like?
+(You can use your Google fu here:  Google `penn world table 8.1`, go to the first link, and look for the Excel link.)

 **Exercise.** Change the input in the last line of code to `sheetname=2`.
 Why does this work?

-**World Economic Outlook.**  Another good source of macroeconomic data for countries is the IMF's World Economic Outlook or WEO.
+**World Economic Outlook.**  Another good source of macroeconomic data for countries is the IMF's [World Economic Outlook](https://www.imf.org/external/ns/cs.aspx?id=28) or WEO.
 It comes out twice a year and includes annual data from 1980 to roughly 5 years in the future (forecasts, evidently).
 It includes the usual GDP, but also government debt and deficits, interest rates, and exchange rates.

 This one gives us some idea of the challenges we face dealing with what looks like ordinary spreadsheet data.
 The file extension is `xls`, which suggests it's an Excel spreadsheet, but in fact it's a tab-delimited file.
 Essentially a csv, but with tabs rather than commas separating entries.
 We read it in with
 ```python